 Since 1 July 2015, a wide range of public-facing bodies, including all schools and colleges, have been subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015.

 In the exercise of their functions, they are required to have "due regard to the need to prevent people from being drawn into terrorism".
-This is known as 'Prevent Duty'.
+This is known as 'Prevent duty'.

 This statutory duty applies to those authorities specified in Schedule 6 of the Counter Terrorism and Security Act 2015 which includes:

-Prevent is part of the Government’s counter-terrorism strategy and aims to stop people becoming terrorists or supporting terrorism.
+Prevent is part of the government’s counter-terrorism strategy and aims to stop people becoming terrorists or supporting terrorism.

 Prevent works at the pre-criminal stage by using early intervention to encourage individuals and communities to challenge extremist and terrorist ideology and behaviour.

-These tools may also support them in promoting British Values and in meeting Ofsted’s inspection frameworks, which set out current expectations on schools to have an appropriate response to preventing extremism.
+These tools may also support them in promoting british values and in meeting Ofsted’s inspection frameworks, which set out current expectations on schools to have an appropriate response to preventing extremism.